Kaltsoon/data-management-and-databases/slides/week-4/week-4.md

 # SQL queries

-- During this week we will learn:
+- The learning objectives for this week are:
-  - How to define alias names for selected columns
+  - Knowing how to define alias names for selected columns
-  - How to handle string values in queries
+  - Knowing how to handle string values in queries
-  - How to do arithmetic operations
+  - Knowing how to do arithmetic operations
-  - How to define conditional expressions with the `CASE` expression
+  - Knowing how to define conditional expressions with the `CASE` expression
-  - How to handle missing, `NULL` values in queries
+  - Knowing how to handle missing, `NULL` values in queries
-  - How to omit duplicate rows with `SELECT DISTINCT` statement
+  - Knowing how to omit duplicate rows with `SELECT DISTINCT` statement

 ---